• Skip to primary navigation

 Strawberry topping

-• Cut 12 to 15 strawberries in half and set them aside.
+• Cut a few of the strawberries in half (to arrange on top of the cheesecake) and set them aside.
 Chop the remainder of the strawberries into smallish chunks.

 • Place the chopped strawberries, sugar, vanilla essence and 2 tablespoons of water in a small saucepan and bring to a boil.
 Turn down the heat and simmer for 10 minutes, stirring occasionally.